Digital Project Success Means Stop Pretending You Can Predict Everything

 What you’ve just done is invented agile.

 In the scenario we’re describing here, you switched to the M4, got caught in a bit more traffic, had to shell out for the extra petrol and arrived in Perranporth at 4.24PM.
-But, of course, early on there was a moment of truth where the justifiable desire of your spouse for controls risked tying you to a plan that was no longer optimised and, had you not had your little talk, would have made you both grumpy - and late.
+But, of course, early on there was a moment of truth where the justifiable desire of your spouse for controls risked tying you to a plan that was no longer optimal and, had you not had your little talk, would have made you both grumpy - and late.

 As it is, you’re right on time for a lovely holiday: and a much better relationship with your spouse…